1Why should I arrange my insurance through AGLS rather than direct with the Insurance Company?

 2Does it cost me anything to apply for insurance with AGLS?

-No, it doesn't cost you anything to apply for a risk insurance policy with Australian Global Life Solutions.
-The life insurance company pays for all of the underwriting expenses and you are under absolutely no obligation.
-Your only commitment is your time it takes to complete application forms, and - if required by the insurer - to complete medical requirements.
+No, it doesn't cost you anything to apply for a risk insurance policy with Australian Global Life Solutions if you take out the insurance that has been recommended.
+If you do not go ahead with the recommendation there may be a fee charged for the preparation of the statement of advice.
+Please contact AGLS for further details.
+The life insurance company pays for all of the underwriting expenses and you have a cooling off period.
+Your only other commitment is your time it takes to complete application forms, and - if required by the insurer - to complete medical requirements.
 You'll also need to pay the policy premium direct to the insurer.

 3Should I take out cover for my spouse and/or children?

 Most families take out cover on both husband and wife.
 The emotional and financial pressure following the loss of a spouse can be significant, even if the person that has died wasn't the main breadwinner in the family.
 Often the surviving partners needs to take time off work to adjust, and in some cases reduce their working hours in order to spend more time with children.
 Coverage for children is also available to cover final expenses and/or to guarantee insurability for the child's future.

 4Is additional life insurance required if my superannuation already includes life insurance cover?

 Many superannuation funds provide life and TPD insurance as part of your Super plan, and it's a great start to protect your family's lifestyle.
 However, it pays to check exactly what you're covered for - with many super funds, you'll only receive the amount of the cover less the balance of your super.